Azure/azure-sdk-for-cpp/sdk/core/azure-core-xml/README.md

 # Azure Template Package client library for C++

-Azure Template Package client library for C++ (`azure-template`)  matches necessary patterns that the development team has established to create a unified SDK written in the C++ programming language.
+Azure Core Xml provides an implementstion of serializing/deserializing Xml documents in C++ (`azure-core-xml`).
 These libraries follow the Azure SDK Design Guidelines for C++.

-The library allows client libraries to expose common functionality in a consistent fashion.
-Once you learn how to use these APIs in one client library, you will know how to use them in other client libraries.

 ## Getting started

-For a rich example of a well formatted readme, please check [here.](https://github.com/Azure/azure-sdk/blob/main/docs/policies/README-TEMPLATE.md) In addition, this is an [example readme](https://github.com/Azure/azure-sdk/blob/main/docs/policies/README-EXAMPLE.md) that should be emulated.
-Note that the top-level sections in this template align with that of the [template.](https://github.com/Azure/azure-sdk/blob/main/docs/policies/README-TEMPLATE.md)

-# Key concepts

-Bullet point list of your library's main concepts.

-# Examples

-Examples of some of the key concepts for your library.

-# Troubleshooting

-Running into issues?
-This section should contain details as to what to do there.

-# Next steps

-More sample code should go here, along with links out to the appropriate example tests.
+This library is not meant for direct use, but rather as a dependency for other libraries.
+If you are looking to use this library, please check out the [Azure SDK for C++](https://github.com/azure/azure-sdk-for-cpp)

 ## Contributing
 For details on contributing to this repository, see the [contributing guide][azure_sdk_for_cpp_contributing].